 If the student complaint cannot be resolved after exhausting the Institution’s grievance procedure, the student may file a complaint with the Arizona State Board for Private Postsecondary Education.
 The student may contact the State Board at 1740 W. Adams Street, Suite 3008, Phoenix, AZ 85007, (602) 542-5709, or https://ppse.az.gov.

 Individuals who have exhausted institutional grievance procedures and wish to file a complaint with appropriate authorities may do so at the following Web pages:

-The Arizona SARA Council has jurisdiction over Arizona SARA-approved institutions and may be approached with any non-instructional complaint.
+The Arizona SARA Council has jurisdiction over Arizona SARA-approved institutions and may be approached with any non-instructional complaint (for Distance Education students residing outside of Arizona).
 Prior to registering a non- instructional complaint with the Arizona SARA Council, the student/complainant must complete the Sessions College and the Arizona Board of Private Postsecondary Education complaint process outlined above.
 Non-instructional complaints may be made at this SARA page: http://azsara.arizona.edu/complaint-process.
 Students may also contact state authorization or accrediting agency contacts for specific issues.
 For online students who are residents of states outside of Arizona, complaints may be directed state consumer protection agencies listed in this document.

 Withdrawal and Refund Policy